September 27, 2024

 The Strategic Stranglehold: China’s Dominance Over Rare Earth Metals Like Germanium

-By Cole Morace
+By: Cole Morace

 In the ever-evolving world of technology and innovation, the term "rare earth metals" might evoke images of elusive, precious elements hidden deep within the Earth.
 Yet, the reality is both simpler and more complex- exactly what does this mean?
 This is because elements like Germanium, which were once considered obscure, are now at the heart of a geopolitical and industrial struggle that underscores China’s formidable grip on critical resources.